-Individuals who are authorized to use the computing and storage resources that CISL manages receive an authentication token and personal identification number (PIN) that they use to log in to a system.
+Individuals who are granted access to the computing and storage resources that CISL manages use their assigned user names and one of the authentication methods that are described below to log in to those systems.

-You must return your token when your project ends or when you will no longer be using these systems.
-Use a protective envelope and include a note with your name, username, and reason for returning the token.
+You must return your YubiKey 4 token when your project ends or when you will no longer be using NCAR/CISL computing and storage resources.
+Place it in a protective envelope and include a note with your name, username, and reason for returning the token.

-CISL charges a fee for lost or unreturned tokens.
+CISL charges a fee for lost or unreturned YubiKey 4 tokens.

 Return your authentication token to: